alvaroandresgarayromero/awssheeet/docs/notes/aws-eks-basics.rst

 Create Cluster
 ------------------

-Go to the CloudFormation console to view the progress.
+Go to your AWS console -> CloudFormation console to view the progress.

 .. code-block:: bash